AmirAgassi/Blackstar/README.md

  # FindWindowA check

  Roblox has added a simple check to FindWindowA, so all you need to do is write a NOP to a JNP that runs the check.
+It's obviously outside of the memory checker's bounds, so no complicated

  ```C++
  void bypassFindWindowA() {